UGC NET Paper-I is the key to success in the National Eligibility Test. It helps to get a splendid result.

 “To emerge as the Premier R&D institution for the design, development and deployment of world-class electronic and IT solutions for economic and human advancement”.

-As per the recent date availability, CDAC includes 12 branches and training centers with it.
+As per the recent date availability, CDAC includes 12 branches and training centres with it.

 Speech and Natural Language Processing